Key Highlights

 Define the Single-Member Plurality System

 As the landscape of electoral systems evolves, exploring alternatives like STAR Voting may offer solutions that enhance member satisfaction and trust in the electoral process.
-What steps can union leaders take to ensure their electoral methods truly reflect the voices of all members?
+What steps can union leaders take to ensure their truly reflect the voices of all members?

 Explore Implications for Union Elections